dsciitpatna/Notes-Separator/README.md

 This project will help students to automatically remove images of notes from there gallery automatically without the user looking for any particular image .

 ## Aim
-The aim of the project is to autonomously detect whether a given image taken from some notes or not.
+The aim of the project is to autonomously detect whether a given image is taken from some notes or not.
 To achieve this, we will use **Convolutional Neural Networks** as our tool.
 We will be using different CNN architectures and choose the one with maximum accuracy parameters.

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ4xUyot0A495vomnp-aAmH7OCrV9AFDQhcoEr2JTmVV0ASl-C7PA)    **Image not from notes**